galenguyer/k8s/README.md

 kubectl apply -f https://docs.projectcalico.org/manifests/calico.yaml
 ```

-### other masters
+### other control plane
 kubeadm gave us two join commands. use the provided command to join the other two control plane nodes.

-#### making masters scheduleable
+#### making control plane scheduleable
-to allow pods to run on master nodes, run `kubectl taint nodes --all node-role.kubernetes.io/master-`
+to allow pods to run on control plane nodes, run `kubectl taint nodes --all node-role.kubernetes.io/master-`

-### workers
+### compute
-run the other join command to add our workers to the cluster.
+run the other join command to add our compute nodes to the cluster.

 you can now run `kubectl get nodes` to see all the available nodes or `kubectl get pods -o wide --all-namespaces` to see all running pods